TengdaHan/Image-Colorization/README.md

 # Image Colorization using GANs

 ## Introduction
-This repository implements Conditional GANs to convert images from greyscale to RGB.
+This repository is the implementation of Conditional GANs, to convert images from greyscale to RGB.
 The input of the network is 1-channel greyscale image (specifically, the 'L' channel of LAB color space), and the Generator will create a 3-channel colorful version of the input image.

 The generator has an encoder-decoder architecture; the discriminator is just one encoder plus fully-connected layers which gives one-class output.
 Skip-connection is applied in generator (U-Net).
 For 224x224 images, the architecture of generator is shown below.